bluerobotics/ardusub-zola/getting-started/index.md

 ### Interface Access

+- By default you can access BlueOS via [blueos.local](http://blueos.local/)
+    - This applies if the BlueOS device is connected to via a direct ethernet connection, or [USB-OTG](#usb-otg)
-By default you can access BlueOS via the old IP address ([192.168.2.2](http://192.168.2.2/)) or via [blueos.local](http://blueos.local/).
+    - On an ethernet connection you can also access BlueOS via its static IP address ([192.168.2.2](http://192.168.2.2/))
-When BlueOS is connected to the same wifi network as your device you can also connect with it using [blueos-wifi.local](http://blueos-wifi.local/).
+- When BlueOS is connected to the same wifi network as your device you can also connect with it using [blueos-wifi.local](http://blueos-wifi.local/)
+- By default if BlueOS does not have a wifi connection configured within 5 minutes of booting, it will start its own wifi hotspot which, when connected to, allows accessing the BlueOS interface via [blueos-hotspot.local](http://blueos-hotspot.local/)

+### Wizard

+When BlueOS is newly installed the interface provides a configuration wizard to help get things set up.

+The Welcome section allows skipping the wizard if BlueOS and your vehicle have already been configured as desired:
+{{ easy_image(src="wizard-welcome", width=450, center=true) }}

+To support BlueOS and autopilot firmware updates, it is recommended for BlueOS to be connected to the internet:
+{{ easy_image(src="wizard-wifi", width=450, center=true) }}

+BlueOS supports multiple vehicle types, and allows selecting a quick-setup option for the most common ones:
+{{ easy_image(src="wizard-vehicle", width=450, center=true) }}

+Vehicle quick-setup involves setting appropriate parameters for the selected vehicle type and frame, as well as choosing a name for your vehicle, and changing the mDNS hostname if you would prefer to connect with something other than [blueos.local](http://blueos.local):
+{{ easy_image(src="wizard-parameters", width=450, center=true) }}

+Progress is displayed for any selected configuration changes, and an up to date autopilot firmware is downloaded and installed (if using a standard vehicle type):
+{{ easy_image(src="wizard-progress", width=450, center=true) }}

+A completion window is shown once all configuration is done:
+{{ easy_image(src="wizard-complete", width=450, center=true) }}
+>>>>>>> 3670e2e (getting started: USB-OTG fixup)

 ### Interface Features